 How the gaming industry can provide you

-– even in desperate times
+with partnership return – even in desperate times

 How the gaming industry can provide you with partnership return – even in desperate times